-Finally, all logical anomalies in the fourth row of Table 2 exhibit what we call a "strict dominance effect," and we provide three illustrative examples in Table 6.
-For an appropriate choice of menu in these logical anomalies, menu A consists of the choice between lottery l_0 and lottery l_1 , and menu B consists of the choice between the compound lotteries $\alpha_1 \ell_1 + (1-\alpha_1)\delta{\bar{z}1}$ and $\alpha_0 \ell_0 + (1-\alpha_0)\delta{\bar{z}0}$.
-Lottery B0 mixes lottery A0 with a certain lottery that yields its smallest payoff, and lottery B1 mixes lottery l_1 over lottery l_0 , then the individual must also prefer $\alpha_1 \ell_1 + (1-\alpha_1)\delta{\bar{z}1}$ over $\alpha_0 \ell_0 + (1-\alpha_0)\delta{\bar{z}0}$ if their preferences are consistent with expected utility theory.
+Once again, it can be shown these these menus are exactly crafted so that the choice predictions of expected utility theory do not change.
+For an appropriate choice of menu in these logical anomalies, menu A consists of the choice between lottery l_0 and lottery l_1 , and menu B consists of the choice between the compound lotteries $\alpha_1\ell_1 + (1-\alpha_1)\delta{\bar{z}1}$ and $\alpha_0\ell_0 + (1-\alpha_0)\delta{z_0}$.
+Lottery B0 mixes lottery A0 with a certain lottery that yields its smallest payoff, and lottery B1 mixes lottery A1 with a certain lottery that yields its maximal payoff.
+If the individual selects lottery l_1 over lottery l_0 , then the individual must also prefer $\alpha_1\ell_1 + (1-\alpha_1)\delta{\bar{z}1}$ over $\alpha_0\ell_0 + (1-\alpha_0)\delta{z_0}$ if their preferences are consistent with expected utility theory.
 Yet we observe the opposite choice for the considered parameterizations of the probability weighting function.
-In this sense, the pair of menus highlight a violation of expected utility theory based on mixing lottery A1 with a certain consequence that strictly dominates the certain consequence that is mixed with lottery A0.
+In this sense, the pair of menus highlights a violation of expected utility theory based on mixing lottery A1 with a certain consequence that strictly dominates the certain consequence that is mixed with lottery A0.
 Hence we refer to this category as a "strict dominance effect."

-While sharing some similarities, these final two categories of logical anomalies for expected utility theory are importantly different than both the Common Consequence Effect and Common Ratio Effect, which were important motivating logical anomalies for the development of the probability weighting function in the first place.
-These categories highlight violations of expected utility theory while using only two distinct payoffs in each lottery (like the Common Ratio Effect), but involve mixing each lottery with particular certain consequences.
-Our anomaly generation procedures uncovered categories of logical anomalies for expected utility theory that are implied by particular properties of the probability weighting function that to our knowledge have not been noticed before.
+While sharing some similarities, these final two categories of logical anomalies for expected utility theory are importantly different than both the Common consequence Effect and Common ratio effect, which were important motivating logical anomalies for the development of the probability weighting function.
+These categories highlight violations of expected utility theory while using only two distinct payoffs in each lottery (like the Common ratio effect), but involve mixing each lottery with particular certain consequences.
+Our anomaly generation procedures uncovered categories of logical anomalies for expected utility theory that are implied by particular properties of the probability weighting function, but to our knowledge have not been noticed before.